joncheng-dev/mr-robogers-neighborhood/README.md

 Test: "It should receive user input, and return null if input is a negative number."
 Code: beepBoop(-5);
 Expected Output: null

+Test: "It should receive user input, and return NaN if input contains alpha characters."
+Code: beepBoop("5a1");
+Expected Output: NaN
 ```